Morning Prayer

 - grant that none of those you have bought with your blood may ever be without you.(R.)

-to walk in the footsteps of Christ.
+as to follow faithfully in the footsteps of Christ.

-who lives and reigns with you in the unity of the Holy Spirit,
+Who lives and reigns with you in the unity of the Holy Spirit,

-God for ever and ever.
+God, for ever and ever.

 Home